(Editor's note: This story was originally published on Aug. 11, 2020 and has been updated to reflect current events.)

 Smith, in a 2016 interview with ESPN: When I look back on this when I'm 40, 50 years old, I'll ask myself, "What time in my life made me a man?"
 I think this was that time in my life.
 It was so easy to say, "Hey, this is not my fault.
 I'm the victim here, and this guy should be going to jail."
 Instead, I manned up.
 I owned it.
 I took responsibility for whatever actions I had in that altercation and I chose to let that fuel me to become a better man and a better player.

 Ryan: How many games would he have lasted as the starter?
 I don't know.
 Geno has the ability to play quarterback in the NFL, there's no question about it.
 He's got the arm talent, he's got the size and he has the body for it.
 I thought he'd have more success.
-I thought he'd get better.
-The fact that he hasn't had the opportunity to be a starter again, that happens. ...
+I thought he'd get better. ...
 I never disliked Geno Smith.
 I still don't.
 But boy, he sure takes it personal -- and I couldn't give two s---s.
 [Smith and Ryan have publicly swiped at each other in recent years.]

 Enemkpali, in a 2016 interview with NewYorkUpstate.com: I'm guessing it's something I'll never live down.
 But it is what it is.
 It's good to have that behind me.